Eric Bieniemy is already ruffling some feathers. Good.

 We’re two periods into practice and Eric Bieniemy wants to see more energy.

-The Washington Post’s Nicki Jhabvala decided to pull on that string a bit during one of Ron’s recent press conferences.
-As Rivera is often wont to do, he responded in a fashion that was probably overly forthcoming.
+The Washington Post’s Nicki Jhabvala decided to pull on that string a bit during one of Ron Rivera’s recent press conferences.
+As he is often wont to do, he responded in a fashion that was probably overly forthcoming.
 The question and his response are below.

 And Bieniemy’s style does need some context: He’s very loud, very intense, but he’s also the only one yelling out “great job!” and acknowledging guys when they get it right.
 And he’s the same way for everyone.
 Some like it.
 Some don’t. https://t.co/kwArZNAhWU— Nicki Jhabvala (@NickiJhabvala) August 8, 2023